Thatching in Northumberland & County Durham

 Near the Wall… These restored Northumbrian, heather thatches, lie close to Hadrian’s wall.
 Being constructed from some well shaped Roman stones.
 Both old roofs, spent decades under corrugated tin and have resurfaced only in the last few years.
 The left threshing barn is over three hundred years old, at Henshaw; the roof resting on four pairs of crucks.
-The right cottage is a little later.
-Having a 1770 datestone.
+The upper cottage is a little later; having a 1770 datestone.
 Lying right on the wall, at Bardon Mill.

 A rare image, of thatch on Lindisfarne… The craft here was mentioned by the Venerable Bede, who under the year 664 says that Bishop Finan, built a church on the island of Lindisfarne: ‘of hewn oak thatched with reeds after the Scots manner… But … Eadbert, a later Bishop…, removed the thatch and covered both roof and walls with sheets of lead.’
-Cottages no doubt continued to be thatched… this one partly with some heather.
+Cottages no doubt continued to be thatched… this one, on the right, partly with some heather.